genejike/DEVOPS-PROJECT/AWS-PROJECTS/LARAVEL_REACT_RDS_ON_AWS/PROJECT.md

 ```
   cd /etc/nginx/sites-available/
 ```
-- create a folder  eg example and paste and edit accordingly
+- create a file eg example and paste and edit accordingly

 ```
 server {